duydao/Text-Pastry/README.md

     filter \((.*?)\)

-**Note:** This options aren't fully tested yet and there may be some some caveats.

 ### Yet Another Focus Mode ###

 This mode lets us hide the sidebar, tabs and/or statusbar, all by one shortcut.